Borrus-sudo/awesome-stack/README.md

 - /api/v1/card?name=your-github-username&repos=comma,separated,repos

 ## Important note
 CJ is not a contributor.
-Due too a weird shit mistake or bug (idk) his name is appearing in contributor list cause I used his create-express-api boiler plate and messed up in some step.
+Due to a weird shit mistake or bug (IDK) his name is appearing in the contributor list cause I used his create-express-API boiler plate and messed up in some steps.
 ## Setup

 ```